flower-org/PhraserManager/README.md

 ## A Bit About the Database:

 The database consists of 4096 bytes blocks (the size of a flash sector of the target microcontroller RP2040).
-By default, we occupy 1 MB of built-in flash, which gives us 256 such blocks.
+By default, we occupy 512 kB of built-in flash, which gives us 128 such blocks.
 The structure and types of data stored in the blocks are described using FlatBuf, and their structure can be examined in more detail in `resources/Schema.fbs`.